snehabanerjee2017/explainable_document_QA_assistant/README.md

 ## Tech Stack
-Text Extraction: Pypdf, langchain-text-splitters
+- Text Extraction: Pypdf, langchain-text-splitters
-Embeddings: sentence-transformers, HuggingFace
+- Embeddings: sentence-transformers, HuggingFace
-Vector DB: FAISS
+- Vector DB: FAISS
-LLM: OpenAI GPT (via HuggingFace)
+- LLM: OpenAI GPT (via HuggingFace)
-Pipeline: LangChain
+- Pipeline: LangChain
-Explainability: faithfulness checks, highlighting
+- Explainability: faithfulness checks, highlighting
-UI: Streamlit
+- UI: Streamlit

 # Queries for Explainable AI / LLM Papers
-“What are the main categories of explainability techniques for large language models?”
+“What are the main categories of explainability techniques for large language models?” <br />
-→ Should retrieve taxonomy (intrinsic vs post-hoc, attention visualization, feature attribution, etc.).
+→ Should retrieve taxonomy (intrinsic vs post-hoc, attention visualization, feature attribution, etc.). <br />
-“How do surveys describe the trade-off between accuracy and interpretability?”
+“How do surveys describe the trade-off between accuracy and interpretability?” <br />
-→ Should pull from XAI survey papers.
+→ Should pull from XAI survey papers. <br />
-“Which methods are considered state-of-the-art for explainable vision-language models?”
+“Which methods are considered state-of-the-art for explainable vision-language models?” <br />
-→ Relevant for multimodal explainability papers.
+→ Relevant for multimodal explainability papers. <br />
-“How can LLMs themselves be used to generate explanations?”
+“How can LLMs themselves be used to generate explanations?” <br />
-→ Some surveys mention LLMs as XAI tools.
+→ Some surveys mention LLMs as XAI tools. <br />
-“What limitations of explainability are identified in recent literature?”
+“What limitations of explainability are identified in recent literature?” <br />
-→ Expected answers: lack of standard evaluation, risk of misleading explanations, scalability issues.
+→ Expected answers: lack of standard evaluation, risk of misleading explanations, scalability issues. <br />

 # Queries for Application-Focused Papers
-“How can explainable AI help in digital advertising according to recent studies?”
+“How can explainable AI help in digital advertising according to recent studies?” <br />
-→ Should retrieve from the advertising/XAI paper.
+→ Should retrieve from the advertising/XAI paper. <br />
-“What role do LLMs play in causal inference explainability?”
+“What role do LLMs play in causal inference explainability?” <br />
-→ Pulls from the causal auditor paper.
+→ Pulls from the causal auditor paper. <br />
-“What are the challenges in applying XAI for human activity recognition?”
+“What are the challenges in applying XAI for human activity recognition?” <br />
-→ Should retrieve from the activity recognition paper.
+→ Should retrieve from the activity recognition paper. <br />

 # Queries for EU AI Act (Policy/Regulation)
-“What are the four risk categories defined in the EU AI Act?”
+“What are the four risk categories defined in the EU AI Act?” <br />
-→ Unacceptable, high-risk, limited-risk, minimal-risk.
+→ Unacceptable, high-risk, limited-risk, minimal-risk. <br />
-“What transparency obligations are imposed on providers of generative AI systems?”
+“What transparency obligations are imposed on providers of generative AI systems?” <br />
-→ Should retrieve obligations like labeling AI-generated content, documentation requirements.
+→ Should retrieve obligations like labeling AI-generated content, documentation requirements. <br />
-“How does the EU AI Act address high-risk AI systems in healthcare?”
+“How does the EU AI Act address high-risk AI systems in healthcare?” <br />
-→ Relevant section in Act + summaries from KPMG/Futurium docs.
+→ Relevant section in Act + summaries from KPMG/Futurium docs. <br />
-“What penalties can organizations face for non-compliance with the EU AI Act?”
+“What penalties can organizations face for non-compliance with the EU AI Act?” <br />
 → Fines, restrictions, etc.